Mokayed/DBAssignment07/README.md

 e3:

-we created a full text indext on the phone in offices in order to not get the "you are using safe update mode" error.
+we created a full text indext on the phone in offices in order to not get the "you are using safe update mode" error. index helps with: function-based index that avoids the implicit type conversion.
 ->insert example on full text index thing<-

   then we were able to change the repPhone (we also change offices phone because else the repPhone would not make sense):